paradiselabs-ai/GLUE-fw/docs/glue_agno_integration_plan_details.md

 3. Verify the created AgnoWorkflow has the correct configuration
 4. Verify the workflow is properly associated with the team

-This follows TDD principles by creating the test before implementing the feature, and ensures we're using real implementations rather than mocks.
+This follows TDD principles by creating the test before implementing the feature, ensuring we're using real implementations rather than mocks.

 **Complexity:** 4